colinjamesfirth/smartcolumns/README.md

 - Default: 5
 - Unit: rem

 Sets the base reference width of a narrow column, excluding padding.
-To make a column a narrow column, add the attribute `data-smartcol-width="narrow"` to the column header.
+To make a column a narrow column, add the attribute `data-smartcol-size="narrow"` to the column header.

 ### columnWidthNormal_rem
 - Default: 10
 - Unit: rem

 Sets the base reference width of a normal column, excluding padding.
-To make a column a narrow column, add the attribute `data-smartcol-width="normal"` to the column header.
+To make a column a narrow column, add the attribute `data-smartcol-size="normal"` to the column header.

 ### columnWidthWide_rem
 - Default: 15
 - Unit: rem

 Sets the base reference width of a wide column, excluding padding.
-To make a column a narrow column, add the attribute `data-smartcol-width="wide"` to the column header.
+To make a column a narrow column, add the attribute `data-smartcol-size="wide"` to the column header.

-If a column is set to stretch with `data-smartcol-width="stretch"`, the same reference width as a wide column will be used when calculating available space.
+If a column is set to stretch with `data-smartcol-size="stretch"`, the same reference width as a wide column will be used when calculating available space.

 ### baseFontSize_px
 - Default: the document's base font size